Replicability in Reinforcement Learning: Approximately Replicable Policy Estimation

-\end{defn} In words, this relaxed version of \Cref{def:replicability} requires that the outputs of the algorithm, when executed on two sets of i.i.d. data, using \emph{independent} internal randomness across the two executions, are close under some appropriate distance measure.
+First, we define a general notion of \emph{approximate} replicability as follows. \begin{defn}[Approximate Replicability] Let $\mcal X, \mcal Y$ be the input and output domains, respectively.
+Let $ \kappa: \mcal Y \times \mcal Y \rightarrow \R_{\geq 0}$ be some distance function on $\mcal Y$ and let $\rho_1, \rho_2 \in (0,1)^2$.
+We say that an algorithm $\mscr A$ is $(\rho_1, \rho_2)$-approximately replicable with respect to $\kappa$ if for any distribution $\mcal D$ over $\mcal X$ it holds that $ \P_{S, S' \sim \mcal D^n, r, r' \sim \mcal R}\set{\kappa(\mscr A(S;r), \mscr A(S';r')) \geq \rho_1} \leq \rho_2 \,. $ \end{defn} In words, this relaxed version of \Cref{def:replicability} requires that the outputs of the algorithm, when executed on two sets of i.i.d. data, using \emph{independent} internal randomness across the two executions, are close under some appropriate distance measure.
 In the context of our work, the output of the learning algorithm is some policy $\pi: \mcal S \rightarrow \Delta(\mcal A)$, where $\Delta(\mcal A)$ denotes the probability simplex over $\mcal A$.
 Thus, it is natural to instantiate $\kappa$ as some \emph{dissimilarity measure} of distributions like the total variation (TV) distance or the Renyi divergence.
 For the exact definition of these dissimilarity measures, we refer the reader to \Cref{apx:omitted-defs}.
+We now state the definition of an approximately replicable policy estimator.